Emotional Intelligence

 Understanding Emotional Intelligence

 The rules for work are changing.
 We are judged not just by how skilled we are, but by how well we manage ourselves and relate to others.
-Emotional Intelligence (EI) - also known as Emotional Quotient (EQ) - is the capacity to recognise, understand, and manage emotions in ways that reduce stress, enhance communication, and build stronger relationships.
+Emotional Intelligence, also known as EQ, is the capacity to recognise, understand, and manage emotions in ways that reduce stress, enhance communication, and build stronger relationships.

-EI shapes how we navigate complexity, make decisions, and connect with others.
-It goes beyond “being nice”; it is about awareness, honesty, and composure under pressure.
-Unlike IQ, which stabilises early in life, emotional intelligence develops continuously through experience and reflection.
+EI shapes how we navigate complexity, make decisions under pressure, and connect with the people around us.
+It goes beyond being easy to work with.
+It is about self-awareness, honesty, and composure when things are difficult.
+Unlike IQ, which stabilises early in life, emotional intelligence develops continuously through experience and genuine reflection.

 The framework below outlines the four key domains of Emotional Intelligence, showing how self-awareness and social awareness translate into self-management and relationship management.